Mods and Modding

 Next, you'll want to download NVSE and get it installed.

-Next, you'll probably want the most recent GECK PowerUp.
+Next, you may want the most recent GECK PowerUp, an add-on for the GECK.
 Install the file, and follow the instructions so that you are launching the GECK with NVSE.
 To load the GECK through NVSE, create a new shortcut to nvse-loader.exe and edit the shortcut (right click properties) and add "-editor" on the end of the target, so it reads: ...nvse-loader.exe" -editor

 Finally, you'll want to get FNVedit.
 The newest version works fine with the current build of TTW.
 If you haven't updated FNVedit in a while, get the latest version available.

-If you plan on working on Fallout 3 mods as well (for example, adapting them to work with TTW/New Vegas), you'll want to install the Fallout 3 version of the GECK including the update patch.
+If you plan on working on Fallout 3 mods as well (for example, viewing them in their original format without loading them into the Fallout: New Vegas version of the GECK), you'll want to install the Fallout 3 version of the GECK including the update patch.
 You also will probably want the EFO3 GECK PowerUp.
 You can download FO3edit, or you can copy and paste your FNVedit files into your FO3 folder and rename the exe to "FO3edit.exe" - the program is the same, it just loads differently depending on how the EXE is named.

 Side note: Scripting Tips